numbat70/inclusion2021/_docs/accessibility/advice-specific.md

 However, anyone can experience cognitive impairments – for example, as a result of ageing, injury or illness.

-> Good steps to take to make sure your site or service is accessible to a wide range of neurodiverse users and users with cognitive impairments include:
+> Good steps to take to make sure your site or service is accessible to a wide range of neurodivergent users and users with cognitive impairments include:
 > - Writing in plain English – use simple language, avoid jargon and explain complicated terms
 > - Making sure your site is compatible with screen readers [see the section on Blindness for more information](#blindness-and-visual-impairments)
 > - Providing alternative versions of content – for example in a video version or an easy-read version